What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 “About your sister,” Denisov shouted angrily.

-– Mon cher comte; vous etes l "un de mes meilleurs ecoliers, il faut que vous dansiez," said little Yogel, approaching Nikolai.
-"Voyez combien de jolies demoiselles.
-[Dear count, you are one of my best students.
+– Mon cher comte; vous etes l"un de mes meilleurs ecoliers, il faut que vous dansiez,” said little Jogel, approaching Nikolai.
+“Voyez combien de jolies demoiselles.”
+[My dear Count, you are one of my best students.
 You need to dance.
-Look how much pretty girls!] - He turned with the same request to Denisov, also his former student.
+Look how much pretty girls!] – He made the same request to Denisov, also his former student.

-- Oh no! – hastily comforting him, said Yogel. - You were only inattentive, but you had the ability, yes, you had the ability.
+- Oh no! – Jogel said hastily consoling him. – You were only inattentive, but you had abilities, yes, you had abilities.

-The newly introduced mazurka began to play; Nikolai could not refuse Yogel and invited Sonya.
-Denisov sat down next to the old women and leaned on his saber, stomping to the beat, telling something merrily and making the old ladies laugh, looking at the dancing youth.
-Yogel in the first pair danced with Natasha, his pride and best student.
-Softly, gently moving his feet in his shoes, Yogel was the first to fly across the hall with Natasha, who was timid, but diligently doing her steps.
-Denisov did not take his eyes off her and tapped time with his saber, with an air that clearly said that he himself did not dance only because he did not want to, and not because he could not.
-In the middle of the figure, he called to him Rostov, who was passing by.
+The newly introduced mazurka was played; Nikolai could not refuse Yogel and invited Sonya.
+Denisov sat down next to the old ladies and, leaning his elbows on his saber, stamping his beat, told something cheerfully and made the old ladies laugh, looking at the dancing young people.
+Yogel, in the first couple, danced with Natasha, his pride and best student.
+Gently, tenderly moving his feet in his shoes, Yogel was the first to fly across the hall with Natasha, who was timid, but diligently performing steps.
+Denisov did not take his eyes off her and tapped the beat with his saber, with an expression that clearly said that he himself did not dance only because he did not want to, and not because he could not.
+In the middle of the figure, he called Rostov, who was passing by, to him.

-“That's not it at all,” he said. - Is this a Polish mazu "ka?
-And she dances well."
-Knowing that Denisov was even famous in Poland for his skill in dancing the Polish mazurka, Nikolai ran up to Natasha:
+“It’s not the same at all,” he said. - Is this a Polish mazurka?
+And she dances excellently. - Knowing that Denisov was even famous in Poland for his skill in dancing the Polish mazurka, Nikolai ran up to Natasha:

-- Go ahead, choose Denisov.
-Here she is dancing!
+- Go and choose Denisov.
+Here he is dancing!
 Miracle! - he said.

-When it was Natasha's turn again, she stood up and quickly fingering her shoes with bows, timidly, ran alone through the hall to the corner where Denisov was sitting.
+When it was Natasha’s turn again, she stood up and quickly fingering her shoes with bows, timidly, ran alone across the hall to the corner where Denisov was sitting.
 She saw that everyone was looking at her and waiting.
-Nikolai saw that Denisov and Natasha were arguing with a smile, and that Denisov refused, but smiled happily.
-He ran.
+Nikolai saw that Denisov and Natasha were arguing, smiling, and that Denisov was refusing, but smiling joyfully.
+He ran up.

 “Well, that’s enough, Vasya,” said Nikolai.

-“It’s like Vaska is being persuaded,” Denisov said jokingly.
+“It’s like they’re trying to persuade Vaska the cat,” Denisov said jokingly.

-- The sorceress will do everything with me! - said Denisov and unfastened his saber.
-He stepped out from behind the chairs, firmly took his lady by the hand, raised his head and put his foot aside, expecting tact.
-Only on horseback and in a mazurka was Denisov's small stature not visible, and he seemed to be the same fine fellow as he himself felt.
-After waiting for a beat, he looked at his lady from the side, victoriously and jokingly, unexpectedly tapped with one foot and, like a ball, rebounded resiliently from the floor and flew along in a circle, dragging his lady with him.
-He silently flew half the hall on one leg, and seemed not to see the chairs standing in front of him and rushed straight at them; but suddenly, snapping his spurs and spreading his legs, he stopped on his heels, stood like that for a second, with a roar of spurs, his feet tapped in one place, quickly turned around and, snapping his left foot with his right, again flew in a circle.
-Natasha guessed what he intended to do, and, not knowing how herself, followed him - surrendering to him.
-Now he circled her, now on his right, then on his left hand, then falling to his knees, circled her around him, and again jumped up and rushed forward with such swiftness, as if he intended, without taking a breath, to run across all the rooms; then he would suddenly stop again and make another new and unexpected knee.
-When he, briskly circling the lady in front of her seat, clicked his spur, bowing in front of her, Natasha did not even sit down to him.
-She fixed her eyes on him in bewilderment, smiling as if she did not recognize him. – What is it? she said.
+- The sorceress will do anything to me! - Denisov said and unfastened his saber.
+He came out from behind the chairs, firmly took his lady by the hand, raised his head and put his foot down, waiting for tact.
+Only on horseback and in the mazurka, Denisov’s short stature was not visible, and he seemed to be the same young man that he felt himself to be.
+Having waited for the beat, he glanced triumphantly and playfully at his lady from the side, suddenly tapped one of his feet and, like a ball, bounced elastically off the floor and flew along in a circle, dragging his lady with him.
+He silently flew halfway across the hall on one leg, and it seemed that he did not see the chairs standing in front of him and rushed straight towards them; but suddenly, clicking his spurs and spreading his legs, he stopped on his heels, stood there for a second, with the roar of spurs, knocked his feet in one place, quickly turned around and, clicking his right foot with his left foot, again flew in a circle.
+Natasha guessed what he intended to do, and, without knowing how, she followed him - surrendering herself to him.
+Now he circled her, now on his right, now on his left hand, now falling on his knees, he circled her around him, and again he jumped up and started forward with such swiftness, as if he intended to run across all the rooms without taking a breath; then suddenly he stopped again and again made a new and unexpected knee.
+When he, briskly spinning the lady in front of her place, snapped his spur, bowing before her, Natasha did not even curtsey for him.
+She stared at him in bewilderment, smiling as if she didn’t recognize him. - What is this? - she said.

-Tracing - the process, which consists in the fact that the constituent parts of a word (morphemes) or phrases are replaced by their direct counterparts in the target language
+Tracing – a process consisting in the fact that the constituent parts of a word (morpheme) or phrase are replaced by their direct correspondence in the target language

 brain drain - brain drain